craigfrancis/php-is-literal-rfc/readme.txt

 ==== Solution: SQL Injection, WHERE IN ====

-Most SQL strings can be a concatenations of literal values, but //WHERE x IN (?,?,?)// needs to use a variable number of literal placeholders.
+Most SQL strings can be a simple concatenations of literal values, but //WHERE x IN (?,?,?)// needs to use a variable number of literal placeholders.

-There needs to be a special case for //array_fill()//+//implode()//, so the is_literal state can be preserved, allowing us to create the literal string '?,?,?':
+There needs to be a special case for //array_fill()//+//implode()//, so the //is_literal// state can be preserved, allowing us to create the safe literal string '?,?,?':

   $in_sql = implode(',', array_fill(0, count($ids), '?'));